spokestack/spokestack.io/content/docs/iOS/cookbook.md

 draft: false
 ---

 This is a collection of code snippets and brief descriptions designed to help you be as productive as possible as quickly as possible.
-Check out the [Concepts](/docs/concepts/speech-pipeline) section for more detailed discussions about the techniques mentioned here.
+Check out the Concepts section on the left for more detailed discussions about the techniques mentioned here.

 ### Set up a default `SpeechPipeline`